- Our Impact

-Unrest in Central African Republic has forced about 60,000 refugees into northwestern Democratic Republic of the Congo (DRC).
+Unrest in the Central African Republic has forced about 60,000 refugees into the northwestern Democratic Republic of the Congo (DRC).
 Violence in Katanga province, to the southeast, displaced about 409,000 people in recent months.

 In the east, dozens of rebel groups fight for control over mineral-rich land or political clout.
 The surrender in November of the M23 rebel group, near the country’s borders with Rwanda and Uganda, triggered a military campaign to quell further violence in the region.

 DRC ranks last out of 186 countries on the Human Development Index.

 More than 3 million Malians may run out of food in the coming months as a result of below-average harvests and the lingering effects of conflict.